-That the Board authorize the CEO to:
+That the Board Policy Committee recommend Board authorization of the CEO to:

-- 1. Negotiate and execute a contract with John B. Whitcomb, subject to legal counsel's final review, to implement the Large Landscape Conservation Services Program; and, - 2.
-Offer participation in the program to interested BAWSCA agencies on a subscription basis.
+- 1. negotiate and execute a contract with John B. Whitcomb, subject to legal counsel's final review, to implement the Large Landscape Conservation Services Program; and, - 2. offer participation in the program to interested BAWSCA agencies on a subscription basis.